 As artists and observers I believe we have a responsibility to really push boundaries in the way people think and behave.
 We have a gift and curse of keen perception.
 No wonder so many artists kill themselves.
 It is not an easy road.
 But the ability to communicate effectively- because essentially isn’t that what art is?
 Communication?
 Whether your audience can understand you is for me, the marker of a successful piece.
 Of course formally/aesthetically there are other criteria.
 But for me if Magritte said “This is not a pipe” and people didn’t get it-this would be a failed piece.
 Might as well not show it.
 Art that aims to exclude just out of arrogance-this I can’t stand.

 Do you consider your work site-specific?

 Very much so.
 Both the space the work is exhibited in, the audience for the work and the city are all considered in the work.
 In fact, my environment dictates the nature of the work to some degree.
-For example, You Cant Go Home Again would have been a very different piece if I had been living in Chicago, or Houston or something.
+For example, How Do We Deal with Now, When Then Isn't Over Yet would have been a very different piece if I had been living in Chicago, or Houston or something.
 Likewise, the Recycled Flower Garden intervention in Dakar wouldn’t have made sense if we were to do it in Singapore or somewhere that garbage isn’t ubiquitous.
 But other works like my photographs of Palestine could be exhibited anywhere-however the events and text surrounding the piece would change based on the exhibitions location.